mozilla/elasticutils/docs/searching.rst

 .. seealso::

    http://www.elasticsearch.org/guide/reference/query-dsl/boosting-query.html
-     ElasticSearch docs on boosting query (which are as clear as mud)
+     Elasticsearch docs on boosting query (which are as clear as mud)

 Highlighting: ``highlight``